Do you accept Graduate Non-Matriculated (GNM) students?

 If I enroll in the Professional Master’s Program, can I later transfer to the daytime Master’s program?

 Students wishing to transfer from one program to another must formally apply to the program of their choice via the standard admissions process and be admitted.
-The PMP is not intended to be a “back door” into the daytime Master’s program, and PMP transfer applicants to the daytime Master’s program are not treated any differently than traditional daytime Master’s applicants.

 Can I do this program on a part-time basis, or on evenings and weekends?